-The Company is receiving limited benefits associated with the CARES Act related to its work on certain US national security projects; however, the curtailment of work under these projects and the CARES Act benefits are not likely to have a material impact on our financial condition or results of operations.
-The reimbursement period for Section 3610 of the CARES Act was extended until March 31, 2021.
+The Company received limited benefits associated with the CARES Act related to its work on certain US national security projects; however, the curtailment of work under these projects and the CARES Act benefits did not have a material impact on our financial condition or results of operations.
+The reimbursement period for Section 3610 of the CARES Act expired March 31, 2021.